Easy Woodworking Projects for Beginners

 Build a Spice Rack

 This spice rack will keep your favorite 18 seasonings on ready alert.
-It’s quick and fun to make and, using our dimensions, will fit inside a standard kitchen cabinet.
+It’s quick and fun to make and fits inside a standard kitchen cabinet.
 You’ll need:

 - 9-in. lazy Susan hardware